kanika-07cs/EDA-task2/README.md

 # 📊 Dataset Columns

-The dataset contains the following columns:
+The dataset contains the following columns:/n
-year: Year of the Nobel Prize award.
+year: Year of the Nobel Prize award./n
 category: Category of the award (e.g., Physics, Chemistry, Medicine, Literature, Peace, Economic Sciences).
 prize: Name of the prize awarded.
 motivation: Reason for awarding the prize.